Authorization best practices

 Handling authorization is something else entirely.

-First of all, your authorization model might be quite complex and you’ll quickly make the infrastructure teams angry about the maintenance burden it creates.
+First, your authorization model might be quite complex and you’ll quickly make the infrastructure teams angry about the maintenance burden it creates.

 Second, the granularity of your checks will be quite limited.
 Applying different rule sets to the same users based on specific context is not something you can easily do at this level.